Divya8210-d/Blogfirm/README.md

 1. Navigate to the Frontend folder:

-   cd ./Frontend/blogfirm
+  - cd ./Frontend/blogfirm

 2. Install dependencies:

-   npm install
+  - npm install

 3. Start the React App

-   npm run dev
+  - npm run dev

-Visit the React app locally by clicking on the localhost link in your terminal
+**Visit the React app locally by clicking on the localhost link in your terminal**

- ### Project Structure

-Blogfirm/
-├── Backend/
-│   ├── controller/
-│   ├── db/
-│   ├── utils/
-│   ├── models/
-│   ├── routes/
-│   ├── middleware/
-│   ├── server.js
-│   ├── env.sample.txt
-├── Frontend/blogfirm/
-│   ├── src/
-│   │   ├── AuthenticationPages/
-│   │   ├── Userpages/
-│   │   ├── App.js
-│   │   └── main.js
-└── README.md